ab-elhaddad/Data-structures/BST (Binary Search Tree)/README.md

+#### Note: I have used Generic Template To make the BST suitable for any data type.
+For further reading about Generics and Templates [here](https://www.geeksforgeeks.org/generics-in-c/) and [here](https://www.geeksforgeeks.org/templates-cpp/)

 #  Implementation:
 ```cpp
 template <typename T> // Using Generic Template to store any comparable data type in the value variable